kathrinapostel/commerce/README.md

 Features

-Create and manage auction listings
+Create and manage auction listings,
-Place bids on existing auctions
+Place bids on existing auctions,
-Comment and interact with other users
+Comment and interact with other users,
 Add items to a personal watchlist